spyx/spyx.github.io/_posts/2021-1-30-worker-htb.md

 * SVN service on port 3690
 * WinRM on port 5985

-When i checked web port it was jsut default IIS page.
+When i checked web port it was just default IIS page.

 ![](/images/worker-htb/02_default-website.png)